esnet/pypond/docs/source/sanitize.md

 The optional arg `fill_limit` controls how many values will be filled before it gives up and starts returning the invalid data until a valid value is seen again.

 There might be a situation where it makes sense to fill in a couple of missing values, but no sense to pad out long spans of missing data.
-This arg sets the limit of the number of missing values will be filled - or in the case of `linear` *attempt* to be filled - before it just starts returning invalid data until the next valid value is seen.
+This arg sets the limit of the number of missing values that will be filled - or in the case of `linear` *attempt* to be filled - before it just starts returning invalid data until the next valid value is seen.

 So given `fill_limit=2` the following values will be filled in the following ways: